 Currency risk is the risk that the value of net assets will fluctuate due to changes in foreign exchange rates.
-None of the Group's assets, liabilities or income is denominated in currencies other than Pounds Sterling (the Group's functional currency, in which it reports its results).
-Thus, the Group is not exposed to currency risk.
+None of the Company's assets, liabilities or income are denominated in currencies other than Pounds Sterling (the Company's functional currency, in which it reports its results).
+Thus, the Company is not exposed to currency risk.